 The school has designed school publications (newsletters) to keep you informed of immediate and future school events.
-The secondary school produces a weekly email newsletter for this purpose.
+The secondary and elementary school each produce a weekly email newsletter for this purpose.
 Your attention to these publications is vital for staying abreast of school activities.
 Additional information can be found on the PCA web site at www.plymouthchristian.org.

-Anyone desiring to distribute material on campus must have the approval of an Administrator.
-Management of public and media relations is a function of the Administration.
-Opportunities to put the PCA name before the public, whether at a public gathering, through television, radio or in the print media must be coordinated by the Administration to ensure an approach to public relations that is in line with the PCA mission.
+Anyone desiring to distribute material on campus must have the approval of an administrator.
+Management of public and media relations is a function of the administration.
+Opportunities to put the PCA name before the public, whether at a public gathering, through television, radio or in the print media must be coordinated by the administration to ensure an approach to public relations that is in line with the PCA mission.